An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 This experiment makes it clear that the best generative model in this study for data augmentation is the VAE model and the optimal number of instances to be added are 730 and 700 for norm (healthy) and sch (schizophrenic) classes respectively.
 Subsequently, we carried out a separate experiment with the superior augmented model and dataset and the non-augmented dataset to conduct a more insightful comparison and analysis of the augmented and non-augmented classifications.
-For this experiment, we trained a classifier with our proposed CNN model on both datasets (augmented and non-augmented) this time with a learning rate of 0.00008 and using the Adam optimizer for 100 epochs.
+For this experiment, we trained a classifier with our proposed CNN model on both datasets (augmented and non-augmented) with the same training configurations as before.
 We call the augmented dataset "VAE-700" since it uses VAE generative model and 700, 700 + 30 added instances for each class.
-The augmented model has reached an accuracy of 99.0\% with a loss value of as low as 0.021 compared to 96.0\% accuracy for the non-augmented model while also reaching convergence in fewer epochs and having smoother training curves.
+The augmented model reached an accuracy of 99.0\% compared to 96.0\% accuracy for the non-augmented model while also reaching convergence in fewer epochs and having smoother training curves.
 This indicates that the generative augmentation using VAE significantly improves the performance of the baseline schizophrenia diagnosis model.
 Table \ref{tab:final_eval} compares the two models using several evaluation metrics which gives us a better insight into the performance of both models and Figure \ref{fig:rocs} compares the ROC curves and Area Under the Curve (AUC) for both models.
 These comparisons using several metrics eliminate any uncertainty regarding the improvement achieved using the VAE-augmented dataset.